opensearch-project/.github/CONTRIBUTING.md

 Developer documentation is maintained in the repository to which it pertains.
 The workflow for contributing developer documentation is the same as the one for contributing code.

 User documentation is maintained in the [documentation-website](https://github.com/opensearch-project/documentation-website/) repo.
 You can find the rendered documentation at [opensearch.org/docs](https://opensearch.org/docs).
-To learn how to contribute user documentation, see the [Documentation Contribution Guidelines](https://github.com/opensearch-project/documentation-website/blob/main/CONTRIBUTING.md).
+To learn how to contribute user documentation, see the [contribution guidelines](https://github.com/opensearch-project/documentation-website/blob/main/CONTRIBUTING.md).

 ### Contributing Code